 - Executive dysfunction.
 For many adults with ADHD, getting up and going isn’t as simple as it seems.
 If you have difficulty “starting” simple tasks without a good reason, it may be time to seek an ADHD diagnosis.

 - Chronic untimeliness.
 ADHD can make it difficult for many to stay on task and be on time.
-This doesn’t just include work commitments or things you may be dreading; it can be easy to run late for parties and events you’re looking forward to as well.
+This doesn’t just include work commitments or things you may be dreading; it can be easy to run late for parties and events you’re also looking forward to.

 - Impulsivity.
 Adults with ADHD may have trouble controlling impulses or controlling their emotions.
 You might feel quick to explode in anger.